Amin Ahsan Islahi: Association with Jamaat-e-Islami

 Like Naeem Siddiqui, Manzoor Nomani and Abul Hasan Ali Hasani Nadwi, Islahi was among the founder members of the Jamaat-e-Islami, a religious party founded by the eminent Islamic scholar Abul A'la Maududi in 1941.
 During his seventeen-year stay in the party, he represented the intellectual element and remained a member of the central governing body, Majlis-i-Shura.
 During this period, he did the groundwork needed to write a commentary of the Qur’an – an objective which he had set before him early in life.
 In 1956 the Government of Pakistan set up the Islamic Law Commission and Islahi – an expert on Islamic law – served as a member until the commission was abolished in 1958 by the martial law regime of General Ayub Khan.
 In 1958, he quit the party after serious differences arose between him and Mawdudi over some policy differences.

 Islahi considered participating in elections a useless exercise for the purposes of bringing about an Islamic change.
-His thinking simply was that politicians can not establish Islam.
+His thinking simply was that politicians cannot establish Islam.
 Many politicians' aim is to gain power by any means necessary.
 He thought that if some people use the name of Islam, they do so to achieve their own political objectives.

 In his view, those who would like to work for the cause of Islam and its revival should work among people selflessly, without any desire for gaining power.
 These workers should approach the people only to serve them, to educate them, and to help them reform their lives morally in the Islamic way of life.